kachick/chawan/doc/config.md

 # Configuration

 Currently keybindings and a user stylesheet can be configured.
+The configuration format for twt is toml.

 twt will look for a config file in the ~/.config/twt/ directory, so you can just copy the one from res/ there and customize that to your liking.